OpenCDSS/cdss-website-opencdss/mkdocs-project/docs/statemod/statemod.md

 2. A StateMod product manager lead can also then add the issue to the [StateMod project board](https://github.com/OpenCDSS/cdss-app-statemod-fortran/projects) as part of overall coordination.

-**Need to determine how much of the repository and project board coordination occurs automatically through GitHub settings.**

 ### Testing ###